ritchieng/deep-learning-wizard/docs/language_model/mmlm/mmlm_intro.md

 ### Generic Function to Save Images

-Thhe following function is a simple function to download any image from a given link.
+The following function is a simple function to download any image from a given link.
 In this tutorial we will only be using images from [Unsplash](https://unsplash.com/) which is a fantastic website of royalty-free images!

 ```python